 All registered, practising NPs are required to participate in an onsite peer review in the second year after NP registration.
-However, there are some exceptions for which CRNBC would delay a review.
+However, there are some exceptions for which the QA Committee would consider a request for a deferral.
 These situations include:

 If any of these apply to you, please contact CRNBC.

 The assessor reviews your charts using a

 standardized review tool, based on the indicators related to CRNBC